Houston Car Accident Lawyers

 Car Accident Statistics

 Driving on busy highways requires care and attention.
-This is especially true in Houston where during rush hour you can expect high volumes of traffic and delays on I-10, US 59, I-45 and the toll-ways.
+This is especially true during rush hour when you can expect high volumes of traffic and delays on I-10, US 59, I-45 and the toll-ways.
 Car accidents can result from drivers who are distracted by talking on cell phones or texting and drivers who speed and are aggressive or reckless.

 According to our analysis 2013 Texas Department of Transportation statistics, there were 65,539 serious car accidents with 89,270 people having sustained serious injuries.
-Many of these auto accidents and traffic fatalities occurred in the Houston area and our analysis of the 2014 statistics shows that the trend continues.
+Many of these auto accidents and traffic fatalities occurred in our area and an analysis of the 2014 statistics shows that the trend continues.

 Automobile drivers and passengers who do not use a seat belt or are not properly restrained are much more likely to suffer fatal injuries in car crashes.
 44.7% of people killed in car accidents in 2013 where not properly restrained.